 During 2008, Apex Silver Mines Limited ("Apex") spent US\$772,527 on the property, including drilling, prior to relinquishing its option.
 The Company has reviewed the Apex work and considers the main target on the property remains untested.
 An induced polarization geophysical survey was completed in the first quarter of 2010 followed by a short diamond drill program.
 This program intersected several narrow zone of copper mineralization.
 Further review of results will be necessary before planning further work.
-During the six months ended June 30, 2011, the Company incurred costs of \$10,499 on the property, primarily on maintaining the property, all of which was written off to operations.
+During the nine months ended September 30, 2011, the Company incurred costs of \$19,909 on the property, primarily on maintaining the property, all of which was written off to operations.

-(ix) Yago - Mexico
+(ix) Yago - Mexico 100% owned

 The Company acquired a 100% interest in the Tepic claim by staking and purchasing a 100% interest in the La Sarda, Guadalupe and Sagitario claims.
 During 2009 the Company acquired further claims and the Carretara property is now connected to the Yago claim block.
 Sampling at Carretara (also known as Gallo de Oro) produced encouraging results.
-During the six months ended June 30, 2011, the Company entered into an agreement with G4G Resources Ltd. ("G4G").
-To earn a 60% interest in the property, G4G would have to pay the Company \$50,000, incur exploration expenditures of US\$6,000,000 and issue 3,000,000 shares to the Company within five years.
+During the nine months ended September 30, 2011, the Company entered into an agreement with G4G Resources Ltd. ("G4G").
+To earn a 60% interest in the property, G4G will have to pay the Company \$50,000, incur exploration expenditures of US\$6,000,000 and issue 3,000,000 shares to the Company within five years.
 This agreement is subject to regulatory approval.
-During the six months ended June 30, 2011, the Company incurred \$43,179 in costs on the property, all of which was written off to operations.
+During the nine months ended September 30, 2011, the Company incurred costs of \$69,507 on the property, primarily on maintaining the property.